mikkelens/rustlings-solutions/README.md

 # rustlings-solutions
-I want to complete all the rustlings challenges
+Rustlings fork where I have solved all the exercises.